ucsd-ml-arts/ml-art-final-ohjay/README.md

 To run 3D-GAN, you will need to install Torch (see [this](http://torch.ch/docs/getting-started.html) and maybe [this](https://github.com/nagadomi/waifu2x/issues/253#issuecomment-445448928)).
 For mesh visualization, you may want to install `mayavi` (this can be done via pip).
 To download the Met catalog, you will need [Git LFS](https://github.com/git-lfs/git-lfs/wiki/Installation).

-You can train the MSG-GAN on Jupyterhub, using e.g. `utils/train_msg_gan.sh`.
+I ran most of the computation-heavy code on a desktop computer with Ubuntu 18.04.
+You can also train the MSG-GAN on Jupyterhub, using e.g. `utils/train_msg_gan.sh` (I have confirmed that this works).

-Any implementation details or notes we need to repeat your work.
-- Does this code require other pip packages, software, etc?
-- Does it run on some other (non-datahub) platform?
-(CoLab, etc.)

 ## Other Potential Directions